How to Sell Food at Farmers Markets

 Farmers market customers will talk about your food products, driving more people to the next farmers market you attend and your business will grow the legs it needs to take off.

 Here are some tips for moving your product at the market.

 Look fresh and use bright colors: Take a note from the Apple Store and use contrast in your table design.
 Try a bright tablecloth, clean white shelving, and uncluttered samples.

 Inspire them to take it to the next level: Content Marketing Don't make people think, give them ideas instead.
-Giveaway recipes for how to use your product alternatively or as mentioned previously, divide them into 100-calorie packs.
+Giveaway recipes for how to use your product alternatively or divide them into 100-calorie packs.

 Sell out in style: Be bold and bring a limited supply.
 In terms of marketing, people want what they can't have, and if your table is full of delicious-looking treats that look to be dwindling, customers will make it to your table first.
 Don't try this with produce though, as nobody likes to buy the last unwanted apple.